esl-epfl/x-heep/docs/source/Configuration/Configuration.rst

 The script should include a config function that return an :py:class:`x_heep_gen.system.XHeep` instance.
 The configuration is simmilar to the hjson one.
 The order in which sections are added is also the one used in hardware.
-The script writer is responsible to call :py:meth:`x_heep_gen.system.XHeep.validate` and to raise an error in case of failure.
+The script writer is responsible to call :py:meth:`x_heep_gen.system.XHeep.build` and :py:meth:`x_heep_gen.system.XHeep.validate` and to raise an error in case of failure.
+The first does make the system ready to be used and the second does check for errors in the configuration.